-WHEREAS, in consideration of evidence presented at a public hearing on December 9, 2021, regarding Detailed Site Plan DSP-19017 for Enclave at Westphalia, the Planning Board FINDS:
+WHEREAS, in consideration of evidence presented at a public hearing on November 21, 2024, regarding Detailed Site Plan DSP-24004 for Enclave at Westphalia, the Planning Board finds:

-1. Request: This approval of a detailed site plan (DSP) is for residential development consisting of 356 single-family attached (townhouse) dwelling units in the Mixed Use-Transportation Oriented (M-X-T) Zone.
+1. Request: This detailed site plan (DSP) is for a residential development consisting of 356 single-family attached (townhouse) dwelling units in the Mixed Use-Transportation Oriented (M-X-T) Zone.